-Employers of our graduates consistently give high marks and excellent reviews to Shawnee State's professional studies programs, and many of our students are now successfully pursuing graduate level work or have entered professional schools.
-Our students' performances on national and licensure exams are excellent; well above national averages.
-The College of Professional Studies jealously protects and continues to enhance this reputation for excellence.
+Employers of our graduates consistently give high marks and excellent reviews to Shawnee State's professional studies programs, and many of our students are now successfully pursuing graduate level work

 Faculty

 Faculty in professional studies are experienced and academically credentialed or certified by appropriate professional associations in their career fields.
 Moreover, our faculty are committed to your success in the college classroom and in your career beyond Shawnee State University.